|Estimated Beginning Balance||$32,200,559|

 - Fire/EMS Levy Fund – established as 6-12 months of operating expenditures.

-- Arts and Amenities Fund – established at $376,237, the corpus of original donation.
+- Arts and Amenities Fund – established at $376,237, the corpus of the original donation.

 - General Bond Retirement Fund – established as the subsequent year’s debt service payments for principal and interest.